Acne Treatments - Apple Cider Vinegar Toner

 Using and making the ACV toner to treat acne |

-The Apple Cider Vinegar (ACV) Toner is something you can make at home to help clear your skin or simply improve your overall complexion.
-Malic and lactic acids found in the vinegar help to soften and exfoliate your skin, reduce red marks, and treat acne.
+Malic and lactic acids found in the vinegar help to soften and exfoliate your skin, reduce red marks, and treat acne on both your face and body.
 Apple cider vinegar also tones your skin to the proper pH.
-So basically, it's a wonderful beauty secret hiding in your kitchen cupboard.
-Keep reading and I'll get to the good part about how to make this fabulous toner.
+So basically, it's a wonderful beauty secret hiding in your kitchen cupboard!

 Why does ACV work?

-While ACV has antibacterial and antiseptic properties, I think most people have success with this toner because of how well it balances out their skin.
+While ACV has antibacterial and antiseptic properties, most people have success with this toner because of how well it balances out their skin.
 You need to have pH-balanced skin because without it, your skin will suck.
 And when your skin sucks, you will probably break out.
 And if you don't break out, your skin will probably be too dry or too oily.
 Or feel irritated, red and hot...
 The list goes on and on.

 So why does your skin become unbalanced in the first place and how does apple cider vinegar make things better?